 9. Seeds and planting

-While gardening bloggers like Allotment Heaven or The Unconventional Gardener offer handy reminders about what to plant month-on-month, it’s also worth having your own system to keep track in the greenhouse.
+While gardening bloggers like Allotment Heaven offer handy reminders about what to plant month-on-month, it’s also worth having your own system to keep track in the greenhouse.

 An easy DIY planting calendar involves a simple length of ribbon.
 String up your ribbon and pin up the seed packets you need to plant at the start of each month.
 It’s an easy reminder, and looks good too.

 Many organisational solutions will already be in your home, just waiting to be re-purposed.